 A continuation of Bio 409.
 Laboratory study of a problem chosen in consultation with the research director culminating in a paper or poster of results.
 Required of all students majoring in the Cell Biology track of the Biology major.
 Both semesters, one credit.
-Prerequisite: permission of department head and Bio 409.
+Prerequisite: Bio 409.